Meet the Trustees

 Plymouth-born Angela Rippon is a broadcast journalist and former newsreader and anchor of BBC One's Nine O'Clock News.
 Angela continues to present for national radio and television.
 Her career began in the South West at the ITV franchise Westward Television.
 Angela became Patron for SWFTA in 2013.

 Richard Bayly Former Director Government Office SW and Member of the Plymouth Culture Board.
-Trustee for the South West Image Bank
+Former Trustee for the South West Image Bank

 Richard is a retired Senior Civil Servant who comes from a Plymouth family.
 University at Bristol led to the Civil Service in 1973 working in London.
 In 1999 he moved back to the South West as Director in the Government Office for the South West, retiring in 2012.
-He has an Honorary Doctorate from Plymouth University and is a Trustee of the Plymouth Barbican Trust, a Governor of Plymouth Marjon University, a member of the Exeter Cathedral Council and a Deputy Lieutenant of Devon.
+He has an Honorary Doctorate from the University of Plymouth and is a Trustee of the Plymouth Barbican Trust, a Governor of Plymouth Marjon University, a member of the Exeter Cathedral Council and a Deputy Lieutenant of Devon.
 Richard has a passion for the influence of Culture, as the policy which reaches what others fail to touch, and a fascination in leadership and authority without power.

 Professor David Coslett